Welcome to First Grade!

 Your child is welcome to bring birthday treats to celebrate his/her birthday.
 We will usually have treats around 3:00.
 Children with summer birthdays may bring their treats anytime (ideas include August, May or on their ½ birthday.)
 THE BRINGING OF BIRTHDAY TREATS IS OPTIONAL!
 (The school policy states that treats must be store bought and not homemade.
 Thanks!)

 Please take time to bookmark our school’s website. kes.knusd331.com We are paperless on many things and this is the place you can go to for updates, information, school calendar, lunch menu, etc. You can also access our class website from here.
 You go to Faculty, First Grade, and Joni Watkins.
-This is a place for general classroom information, and you can access our facebook page from here.
+This is a place for general classroom information, and you can access our facebook page from here as well.

 I am happy to be your child’s 1st grade teacher and I am looking forward to a SUPER year!